Say What You Mean & Mean What You Say: A Complete Therapist Guide to Assertive Communication

 Horses for Courses

-We each use these different styles of communication for various situations.
+We each use different communication styles for various situations.
 The form we adopt varies depending on who we're talking to.
 Yet, in most situations, a clear and transparent assertive style is generally the healthiest approach.

 Balanced candour helps you stand up for yourself without offending others.
 Level-headed self-expression also enables you to feel more in control of a situation.